Macrometacorp/docs/docs/photoniq/fingerprinting/get-started-fingerprinting.md

 ### Fingerprint with Google Tag Manager

 Here is an example of the JavaScript being loaded by Google’s Tag Manager.
-The VistorId is sent to the JavaScript console.
+The vistorId is sent to the JavaScript console.

 ```jsx
 <body>